REMOTE-I

 Pilot scope definition

-Agree site scope, operational users, evaluation focus and initial workflow boundaries.
+Agree site scope, operational users, evaluation focus and initial workflow boundaries before anything is deployed.

 3